By Irvin Baxter

-When an individual believes on the Lord Jesus Christ, what do they believe about him?
+When an individual believes on the Lord Jesus Christ, what do they believe about Him?
 They believe the gospel, which is the death, burial, and resurrection (I Corinthians 15:1-4).
 James teaches us that faith without action is dead, or it is not really faith at all.
 When a sinner hears the true gospel and truly believes, he will obey the gospel.
-An individual obeys the death, burial, and resurrection of Christ by repentance, baptism, in Jesus’ name, and the infilling of the Holy Ghost, evidenced by speaking with other tongues.
-(Write for our free booklet “Tongues—Devilish or Divine”).
+An individual obeys the death, burial, and resurrection of Christ by repentance, baptism in Jesus’ name, and the infilling of the Holy Ghost, evidenced by speaking with other tongues. (see our booklet “Tongues—Devilish or Divine?”).
 This is the salvation of Calvary!
-“Seest thou how faith wrought with his works, and by works was faith made perfect?” (or complete).
+“Seest thou how faith wrought with his works, and by works was faith made perfect?” (made complete).

 It is impossible for anyone in the bond of iniquity to be saved; for the scriptures tell us, “If the Son therefore shall make you free, ye shall be free indeed” (John 8:36).
 Simon believed and was baptized, but he had not received the Holy Ghost; therefore, he was not born again.
 We cannot be half-born and survive.
 The entire work of Calvary is necessary for our salvation.

 Many have asked, “If an individual must repent, be baptized, and receive the Holy Ghost for salvation, how was the thief on the cross with Jesus saved?”
 (Luke 23:38-43).
-First of all, it was impossible for anyone to be born again at this time, for the born again plan was not yet complete.
+First of all, it was impossible for anyone to be born again at that time, for the born again plan was not yet complete.
 Jesus had not died, been buried, and risen again.
 God has always had a plan of salvation for each dispensation of time.
-In Noah’s day the only way of salvation was to get in the ark.
+In Noah’s day the only way of salvation was to get into the ark.
 In Moses’ day the only plan was the law.
 In the church dispensation, the only way to be saved is to be born again.
-Jesus told Nicodemus, “Ye MUST be Born Again.”
+Jesus told Nicodemus, “Ye MUST be born again.”

 May we point out as we conclude this study that we have been given the first church and the Apostles after which to pattern our teaching and practices.
 In each recorded account of conversions under the Apostles’ ministries, the three steps of being born again are evident.
-In Acts 2:38, it was repentance, baptism, and the Holy Ghost.
+In Acts 2:38 it was repentance, baptism, and the Holy Ghost.
 In Acts 8:12, Acts 10:44-48, and Acts 19:1-6, we find the born again experience taught and received.
-Why should we vary from this practice when we are to be built on the foundation of the Apostles and Prophets, Jesus Christ himself being the chief cornerstone?
-Do not allow anything to turn you aside from this truth-You must be BORN AGAIN.
-If you haven’t as yet, you should do so TODAY!
+Why should we vary from this practice when we are to be built on the foundation of the Apostles and Prophets, Jesus Christ Himself being the Chief Cornerstone?